Social Media Addiction : Symptoms, Health Effects and Ways to Reduce Screen Time

 2. Sleep Disruption

-Screen blue light postpones melatonin and disturbs sleep patterns.
-The result of scrolling at the end of the day is the shortening of the total sleep time, which results in:
+Screen blue light stops secretion of melatonin and disturbs sleep patterns.
+The result of scrolling at the end of the day is likely to shorten total sleep time, which results in:

 • Daytime tiredness